-Although it might be true that Elden Ring does not replicate Dark Soul’s verticality it does share some of its DNA owing to the meticulous placements of secrets, items and enemies.
+Although it might be true that Elden Ring does not replicate Dark Soul’s verticality, it does share some of its DNA owing to the meticulous placements of secrets, items, and enemies.
 Where Elden Ring excels is horizontal exploration.

 What are the differences in gameplay?

-The mechanical differences between the two games might be a result of the time at which they were released, but in reality it truly feels as if Elden Ring’s combat is the epitome of the system first laid down by the first Dark Souls.
+The mechanical differences between the two games might result from the time at which they were released, but in reality, it truly feels as if Elden Ring’s combat is the epitome of the system first laid down by the first Dark Souls.

-Although anyone who’s played both the games will tell you that there is a clear difference in focus between the two games.
-By focus we mean which systems in the game were most developed and how much time did From Software foresee you putting into that particular aspect of the game.
+Although anyone who’s played both games will tell you that there is a clear difference in focus between the two games.
+By focus, we mean which systems in the game were most developed and how much time did From Software foresee you putting into that particular aspect of the game.

-However, in Elden Ring this focused approach is far less common.
-This is because Elden Ring although capable of providing tight corridors, dark dungeons and ruined castles for players to get through does not have these as absolutes.
+However, in Elden Ring, this focused approach is far less common.
+This is because Elden Ring, although capable of providing tight corridors, dark dungeons, and ruined castles for players to get through, does not have these as absolutes.

 That is to say, you are free to traverse at your leisure and are not forced to follow the railroad of the game.
 You can venture as far as you like and tackle these challenges in whatever order.
 Often times the bosses at the end do not even need to be fought sequentially (there might be some unavoidable circumstances).